miklevin/MikeLev.in/_posts/2025-06-27-feynman-safeguard-ascii-docs.md

-My documentation system that starts with the GitHub README.md as the *single source of truth* whose ASCII artwork cascades down a tree throughout the Pipulate.com website and into the pipulate app itself is done.
+My documentation system that starts with the GitHub README.md as the *single source of truth* whose ASCII artwork cascades down a tree throughout the Pipulate.com website and into the pipulate app itself.
 But along the way I encounter a multiplication factor reminiscent to an atomic chain reaction — which made me think of one of my favorite Richard Feynman stories where as a young man he was sent out to a nuclear refinement facility and having never looked a blueprint he points his finger at something he didn't even know was a